In Delaware, students looking to get hold of their GED diploma can take the four independent GED subtests online or at a GED testing center.

 The GED credential is generally recognized and accepted by US government agencies, employers, and colleges as equivalent to a common high school diploma.
 If you have never completed high school, obtaining your GED diploma is crucial.

-The GED diploma will give you the possibility to get a good job or improve your position, and it opens doors to colleges and universities.
+The GED diploma will allow you to get a good job or improve your position, and it opens doors to colleges and universities.
 Check also our post about how to sign up for your GED test at the portal MyGED.

 You can prepare for the GED test by studying online or attending a physical traditional GED prep class near you.
 Select your nearest city.